 - Building Information Modelling (BIM) for healthy buildings

-- The role of IT to a safe building construction
+- The role of IT to a safe building construction.

 At least one author of each Demonstration must register for and attend the conference, including their conference demonstrations session.

-- Demos papers should be in English;
+- Demos extended abstracts should be in English;

 Accepted and registered Demos will be showcased at the venue open to the conference participants.
 Authors will need to be available for installation, and for facilitating interaction with their work at scheduled times during the conference at their designated Demo table.
 Authors are expected to bring physical equipment for a prototype demonstration.